isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <td rowspan="1" colspan="1">
 <p>Mr Ching Tuan Yee is the Director (Design &amp; Planning Lab) of URA where
-he leads efforts in the use of data and technology to support planning and urban design.&nbsp; Prior to this role, he led the planning team for Singapore’s East Region from 2016-2021 and was part of the team involved in the planning and urban design of the Marina Bay area from 2002 to 2015.</p>
+he leads efforts in the use of data and technology to support planning and urban design.
+Prior to this role, he led the planning team for Singapore’s East Region from 2016-2021 and was part of the team involved in the planning and urban design of the Marina Bay area from 2002 to 2015.</p>
 <p>Mr Ching’s background is in architecture and urban planning, and he is
 a member of the Singapore Institute of Planners, American Institute of Certified Planners and the Royal Town Planning Institute.</p>